osc-moi/docs/CODE_OF_CONDUCT.md

 ## Core Values

+_Commitment_

-*_Commitment_ : We are required to try our best to commit to the course of the community by fully taking part in our activities.
+We are required to try our best to commit to the course of the community by fully taking part in our activities.

+_Team Work_

-*_Team Work_: Being the open source community we are required to collaborate and not compete with each other.
+Being the open source community we are required to collaborate and not compete with each other.
 This way we are more productive.

+_Respect_

-*_Respect_: We are required to respect everyone who is a part of this community and all other persons invited to be a part of this community during our activities.
+We are required to respect everyone who is a part of this community and all other persons invited to be a part of this community during our activities.
 Property belong to other people such as laptops, phones and bags must be respected.

+_Honesty and Integrity_

-*_Honesty and Integrity_: We expect this to be observed in all dimensions.
+We expect this to be observed in all dimensions.
 In dealing with others, performing tasks and handling responsibilities.

 ## Decision Making